Tirumala septentrionis

 Tirumala septentrionis, the dark blue tiger, is a danaid butterfly found in the Indian subcontinent and Southeast Asia.

 Description

-Closely resembles Tirumala limniace, Cramer, but is always sufficiently distinct to be easily recognized, even on the wing.
-From T. limniace it differs on the upperside in the ground colour being darker and the semihyaline markings narrower, more distinct, and of a bluer tint, In the forewing, in interspace 1 the two streaks are narrower, never coalescent, the upper one forming an oval detached spot; the short streaks above vein 5 are outwardly never truncate, always acute.
-In the hindwing the two streaks if the discoidal cell united at base are wide apart at their apices, the lower one never formed into a hook.
-On the underside this species is generally darker, the apex of the forewing and the whole of the ground colour of the hindwing not being of the conspicuous golden brown that they are in T. limniace.
+Tirumala septentrionis has a wingspan from 80–115 mm.
+The species closely resembles Tirumala limniace, but is sufficiently distinct to be easily recognized, even on the wing.
+Wings on any butterfly can show strong variations and genetics.
+For instance, the Dark Blue Tiger butterfly has a large wingspan because of the environment it grew up in, causing them to fly at large distances.
+Large sized wings were found in a low latitude area as well.
+Compared to T. limniace, its upperside is darker and the semihyaline markings are narrower, more distinct, and of a bluer tint.
+In the forewing, in interspace 1 the two streaks are narrower, never coalescent, and the upper streak forms an oval detached spot; the short streaks above vein 5 are outwardly never truncate, always acute.
+In the hindwing, the two streaks of the discoidal cell united at base are wide apart at their apices, with the lower streak never formed into a hook.
+On the underside, this species is generally darker, the apex of the forewing and the whole of the ground colour of the hindwing not being of the conspicuous golden brown that they are in T. limniace.